 Be Careful When It Comes to Floaties

 At a party, it’s easy to become distracted.
 Even so, you shouldn’t trust your children’s lives to something like store-bought “floaties” or “water wings.”
 These are not as safe as they may seem.
 In fact, they offer only a false sense of security.
 Instead, you should only use a U.S. Coast Guard-approved life jacket.
+The last thing any dad wants on Father’s Day is a tragedy.

 For more information, check out our post: 4 Reasons Why Floaties Are A Bad Idea.